 Information about staff and paybands is available towards the end of this page.

 Daily Attendance Allowance

 Because MEPs are required to move frequently between their constituencies and the European Parliament’s two main places of work (Brussels and Strasbourg), they can claim a subsistence allowance to cover expenses such as hotel rooms and/or flat rental and meals.
-This allowance is a payment of €304 per day, and is payable for each day that we attend an official Parliament meeting or are present at an EU institution (Luxembourg, Brussels or Strasbourg) during an official working day for work purposes.
+This allowance is a payment of €304 per day (frozen at 2011 rates), and is payable for each day that we attend an official Parliament meeting or are present at an EU institution (Luxembourg, Brussels or Strasbourg) during an official working day for work purposes.
 No receipts are required as this is a lump-sum payment, made if we sign the official register or the attendance list at the official meeting.

 This allowance is for travel to the Parliament both in Brussels and in Strasbourg and for official meetings.